What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Many knowledge bases have a feedback mechanism, which allows customers to rate the usefulness of an article.
 By collecting feedback, businesses can identify areas that need improvement and optimize knowledge base content accordingly.

-Deliver Customer Support on Autopilot with Omni24’s Knowledge Base Tool
+Customer Support on Autopilot with Omni24’s Knowledge Base

 Scale Your Conversations with Omni24’s Digital Customer Experience Platform